 Use Norman Rockwell's painting "Freedom From Want" and copy it using alternate characters.
 You can do a collage or as in the sample [Archive], use cartoon characters.

 A good activity for high school (and possibly middle school) level students is to create their own art-related web page.
 If you don't have a server for them to place their work, there are many free hosting websites available.
+This page hasn't been updated in years so don't be surprised if some links don't work.
 Don't forget to check your own internet provider.
 Many times they provide free web space for you.
 Speak with your technology coordinator if they have these sites blocked.
 Many times they will unblock sites when you ask.

 One of the problems a teacher has is finding appropriate movies to show in class.
 You can find appropriate DVD's and videos at KB Toys (No longer in business.
 Toys R Us bought them out).
 You can search by student age, price, and brand.
 You can play animated movies at the end of an cartooning/animation unit.
 You can find animations such as The Incredibles, Toy Story, Monsters, Inc. and Shrek.
 You can also use these as incentives for good behavior.